 Five string Oettinger tailpiece cast in solid Nickel Silver and highly polished.
 Please note that this tailpiece is NOT plated, it is cast from solid Nickel Silver and then machined and polished.

 These tailpieces were originally made in the 1920s and have legendary status.

-The treble strings are tighter than the base strings.
+The treble strings are tighter than the bass strings.
 This means the down pressure from bridge to head is higher for trebles than for bass strings.
 The bridge, in effect is canted over slightly towards the 1st string.
 By adjusting the height of each ‘finger’ on the Oettinger the down pressure can be more evenly distributed across the bridge.
+This will change the sound produced.
+Like the difference between a very taut head and a less taut head.
+This allows a more balanced sound to be achieved.more evenly distributed across the bridge.
 This will change the sound produced.
 Like the difference between a very taut head and a less taut head.